Dependency blocking strategies

 When Bamboo finds parent plans with source repository changes, those plans will be triggered and your plan will be blocked.

-Note that for the Block build if parent plans have unbuilt changes option, only the repositories of parent plans that are specified by triggers (that is, by the Polling the repository for changes or Repository triggers the build when changes are committed trigger types) are scanned for unbuilt changes; if there are repository changes (for parent plans), then the parent plans are triggered and the current plan is blocked.
+Note that for the Block build if parent plans have unbuilt changes option, only the repositories of parent plans that are specified by triggers (that is, by the Repository polling or Repository triggers the build when changes are committed trigger types) are scanned for unbuilt changes; if there are repository changes (for parent plans), then the parent plans are triggered and the current plan is blocked.

-Dependency blocking only works when the plan uses a trigger configuration based on Polling the repository for changes or Repository triggers the build when changes are committed).
+Dependency blocking only works when the plan uses a trigger configuration based on Repository polling or Repository triggers the build when changes are committed).
 This feature will not work when a plan uses a trigger configuration based on a schedule or triggered via a parent build (when there are multiple parent plan builds in progress).(i.e.

 These dependence blocking strategies are illustrated in the flowchart below: